Get six tips to use live chat and live blog tech to improve the blended learning experience.

 Blended learning, also known as hybrid learning, combines digital instruction with in-person learning.
 For example, students might start their learning path by completing online courses which deliver learning at scale.
 Afterward, students can seek out personalized learning with a teacher or tutor.

-It’s also important to highlight that a blended learning model may involve more than one digital platform.
+It’s also important to highlight that a type of blended learning model may involve more than one digital platform.
 Teachers and students might gather together in an online community during the school day.
 This community experience can help to develop collaboration skills.

 Now, what if a teacher recommends additional practice in specific skills?
 One-on-one face time with a tutor or teacher is one approach to take.
 There are other choices as well.
 For example, the Khan Academy has developed a robust digital platform with an extensive library of recorded lessons.